BlitzPythoner/AMBCT/README.md

    The program uses **wimlib-imagex** to capture the selected source into a `.wim` file, showing live progress and ETA.

 8. **Post-Processing:**
    If selected, AMBCT performs integrity verification (`--check`) and/or shuts down the system automatically after completion.

+For more info, visit https://blitzpythoner.github.io/AMBCT/ -> My custom Github page!
 ---

 ## Limitations